Main content

 DeNormandie Woods/Long Hill

-In January 2025, Greenbelt successfully purchased 330 acres in Gloucester and Manchester.
+Greenbelt successfully purchased 330 acres in Gloucester and Manchester at the end of 2024.
 This acquisition safeguards vital natural habitats, a well-established trail network, and essential watershed lands, ensuring they will remain preserved and protected from development — now and for generations to come.

 Protecting Trails, Natural Habitat